sara-nl/surfsara-useradmin/README.md

-invites.accepted_by - string   - OpenNebula username of the invite acceptor invites.revoked_at  - datetime - Timestamp when the invite was revoked invites.revoked_by  - string   - OpenNebula username of the invite revoker invites.updated_at  - datetime - Timestamp of the last time the invite was updated
+invites.accepted_by - string   - OpenNebula username of the invite acceptor invites.revoked_at  - datetime - Timestamp when the invite was revoked invites.revoked_by  - string   - OpenNebula username of the invite revoker invites.updated_at  - datetime - Timestamp of the last time the record was updated
 ```

 ## OpenNebula Logs